mikesadowski12/University-of-Guelph/CIS*4820/A4/readme.txt

--red is teleport
--green is bounce
--yellow cube is now the rain (instead of blue)
--3 hits and you die, once your health goes down maze re-initializes -bringing the key to the door re-initializes maze as well -everything but the door is placed in a random location every time (2 of each power up)
+-red is teleport (completely random location every time) -green is bounce (you fly into the air and control where you land) -yellow cube is now the rain instead of blue (rains down orange cubes that do nothing and can be shot) -you die once your health goes down to 0, maze re-initializes after -bringing the key to the door re-initializes maze as well -everything but the door is placed in a random location every time except for the first maze, it is the same every time (2 of each power up)